Skip to main content

 Probation for Fixed-Term Employment

 For fixed-term employment, the probation period is set proportionally based on the contract’s duration.
-Under updated laws, probation terms now incorporate proportionality guidelines to specify the duration of probation relative to contract length.
+Under Maltese rules, probation for fixed-term contracts follows proportionality guidelines relative to contract length.
 Unless otherwise agreed upon, the following terms apply to standard fixed-term contracts:

 For roles in technical, executive, administrative, or managerial capacities, specific probation terms may apply as detailed in the general conditions of employment.